ARM-software/CMSIS-DSP/README.md

 The goal is to make it easier to move from a design to a final implementation in C.

-### Compute Graph

-CMSIS-DSP is also providing an experimental [static scheduler for compute graph](ComputeGraph/README.md) to describe streaming solutions:

-* You define your compute graph in Python
-* A static and deterministic schedule (computed by the Python script) is generated
-* The static schedule can be run on the device with low overhead

-The Python scripts for the static scheduler generator are part of the CMSIS-DSP Python wrapper.

-The header files are part of the CMSIS-DSP pack (version 1.10.2 and above).

-The Compute Graph makes it easier to implement a streaming solution : connecting different compute kernels each consuming and producing different amount of data.

 ## Support / Contact

 For any questions or to reach the CMSIS-DSP  team, please create a new issue in https://github.com/ARM-software/CMSIS-DSP/issues